 Final Thoughts on My Trip to Spetses

-Although I feel I should warn you that during the off-season most bars, restaurants, and hotels are closed, so finding food is fairly limited although there are some local places that stay open year-round and sell amazing food.
+However, I feel I should warn you that during the off-season, most bars, restaurants, and hotels are closed, so finding food is fairly limited, although some local places stay open year-round and sell amazing food.

 ⇒ Click here for tips on visiting the Acropolis in Athens